If you think that teaching science and math is rocket…well….rocket science, I’ve got good news for you. It’s not… I pinkie promise!

 I love me some classic rock-n-roll….Zeppelin, Skynard, Hendrix….my siblings taught me well.

-I have two kids: Thing One is currently overseas serving her country in the United States Marine Corps (#oohrah), and Thing 2 is a junior in high school who has the ability to really make me laugh.
+I have two kids: Thing One is currently overseas serving her country in the United States Marine Corps (#oohrah), and Thing 2 is a senior in high school who has the ability to really make me laugh.

 Meet Saga, just one of the several dogs that call the Hester farm home.
 She just had a litter of six puppies!